Larry Zbyszko: Professional wrestling career

-Early Career (1972–1974)
+Early career (1972–1974)

 Whistler trained under Bruno Sammartino after cutting his collegiate wrestling career at Penn State University short.
 He debuted in 1972 as the babyface "Larry Zbyszko", with his name a tribute to 1920s Polish American wrestler Stanislaus Zbyszko.
 He initially wrestled in the Pittsburgh area in 1972, appearing on the local wrestling program Studio Wrestling, before receiving bookings in Vancouver with NWA All-Star Wrestling in 1973.
 Studio Wrestling shut down in 1974.

-World Wide Wrestling Federation (1974-1981)
+World Wide Wrestling Federation (1974–1981)

-He debut in the World Wide Wrestling Federation in 1974 before traveling to California in 1975.
-That same year he also worked in Japan.
+He debuted in the World Wide Wrestling Federation in 1974 before working in both California and Japan in 1975.
 Zbyszko was one of the attractions in the 1976 Latin America Wrestling Alliance World Heavyweight championship, held in Guatemala City, under José Azzari promotions.
-Three days after the end of the tournament (Mil Máscaras won the title, defeating José Azzari in the final), an earthquake destroyed much of that Central American nation.
+Three days after the tournament ended (with Mil Máscaras winning the title, defeating José Azzari in the final), an earthquake destroyed much of Guatemala.

-Zbyszko returned to the WWWF in 1976 and formed a tag team with Tony Garea, with whom he won the WWWF World Tag Team Championships on November 21, 1978, in Allentown, Pennsylvania.
+Zbyszko returned to the WWWF in 1976 and formed a tag team with Tony Garea, with whom he won the WWWF World Tag Team Championship on November 21, 1978, in Allentown, Pennsylvania.
 Their reign lasted until March 6, 1979, when they were defeated by the Valiant brothers in Allentown.

 Zbyszko feuded with Bugsy McGraw, Abdullah the Butcher and Superstar Billy Graham in addition to wrestling Killer Kowalski and Baron Mikel Scicluna.
 In 1978 he summarized his mat-based ringwork with the statement, "I just believe in science over brawn."

 At the end of the decade, Zbyszko became frustrated with his inability to shed his label as Bruno Sammartino's protégé.
 He challenged Sammartino to an exhibition match, claiming this was the only way he could step out of Sammartino's shadow.
-Sammartino eventually agreed to the match after Zbyszko threatened to retire if he was not granted the match.
-The trainer and pupil faced one another in Allentown on January 22, 1980, with Sammartino dominating the early stages of the match.
-After Sammartino threw him out of the ring, an irate Zbyszko seized a wooden chair and struck Sammartino, leaving him in a pool of blood in the middle of the ring and instantly turning Zbyszko into a reviled heel.
+Sammartino respectfully declined Zbyszko's challenge, but he eventually agreed after Zbyszko threatened to retire.
+The mentor and his pupil faced off on a televised match in Allentown on January 22, 1980.
+Sammartino dominated the early stages of the match, to Zbyszko's obvious and mounting frustration.
+After he unintentionally threw Zbyszko out of the ring, in a gesture of sportsmanship Bruno separated the ropes to clear space for Larry to return to the canvas.
+With Bruno vulnerable and unprepared, an irate Zbyszko delivered a cheap-shot to the midsection and proceeded to attack Bruno viciously.
+His assault ended with Zbyszko swinging a wooden chair into Sammartino's head, leaving Bruno face down in a pool of blood in the middle of the ring.
+The attack instantly turned Zbyszko into a reviled heel.